 On Friday 17 November the conclusive symposium of ‘Trust me, I’m an artist’ takes place.
 Artists, ethicists, scientists and representatives of the institutions involved in the series will present their vision and thoughts while looking into the future.
-The symposium will build upon the topics raised in the performance by artist Maja Smrekar that takes place on Thursday 16 November.
+To prepare us for the final symposium, on the evening of 16th November we will host a new ”Trust me, I’m an artist” ethics panel event reflecting on the art work K9 Topology of the award-winning Slovenian artist Maja Smrekar.

 ‘Trust me, I’m an artist’

 Can the arts play a role in understanding the ethical issues arising from new (bio)technologies?
 Are ethics a form of art or does making art need ethical approval?
 ‘Trust me, I'm an Artist’ investigates the new ethical issues arising from art and science collaboration and consider the roles and responsibilities of the artists, scientists and institutions involved.

 This event is the concluding symposium of ‘Trust me, I’m an artist’, after editions of the project in Amsterdam, Brighton, Copenhagen, Berlin, Dublin, Ljubljana, Paris, Prague and Riga.
 Artworks that bring issues such as gene editing and responsibility, humanity’s radioactive heritage, self-experimentation, human tissue culture and sculpture, interspecies communication were presented before a public ethics panel.